leojackson/PsLogLite/docs/index.md

 03/01/2020 00:00:00.000 - (root) - DEBUG - Debug Message
 ```

-By default, the log is located at `%TEMP%\PsLogLite.module.log`, though this can be overridden with the `Set-LogPath` function.
+By default, the log is located at `#!powershell $ENV:TEMP\PsLogLite.module.log`, though this can be overridden with the `#!powershell Set-LogPath` function.

 ## License